-A business idea that I have found to be successful is tracking the requests and results of referrals from existing clients and prospects that end up not buying.
+A business idea that I have found to be successful is tracking the requests and results of referrals from existing clients. .
 While I have always asked for referrals, I never tracked the activity to observe how often, from whom, and the replies I received.
-This is a 2023 goal of mine that is working very well, and that has allowed me to build new strategies and become more effective.
+This is a 2023 goal of mine that is working very well, and that has allowed me to become more effective.
 For example, I noticed a trend that caused me to change my approach to handle more effectively the objections when asking for referrals.
 One-third to one-half of my new clients come from referrals, and my goal is to increase that number to two-thirds.

 What is one piece of software that helps you be productive?
 How do you use it?

 I use Vanilla Soft, which is a CRM lead-based system.
 The system allows me to effectively follow up with prospects and clients to ensure maximum contact efficiency and as a result more sales.

 What’s the best $100 you recently spent?

 The best $100 I spent was on a buddy pass ticket for my wife and me.
 My Southwest pilot friend gave us passes as a thank you that cost $50 each, and we had not been to Florida in a while, so we decided to fly into Tampa and drive south.
 We ended up driving through a small town on the ocean called Fort Myers Beach and fell in love with the area.
 My wife and I had casually talked about having a second home in Florida but were never serious about it until then.
 We ended up buying a house on a canal near the beach, and really enjoyed the time with family and friends.
 From an investment standpoint, it was one of the best.

 Do you have a favorite book or podcast you’ve gotten a ton of value from and why?